-St Wilfrid's RC College is proud to be inclusive and will endeavour to support every child regardless of their level of need.
+St Wilfrid's RC College is proud to be inclusive and will endeavour to support every child.
 All pupils follow a broad, balanced and highly aspirational curriculum at a level and a pace that is appropriate to their abilities.
 At times and when it is felt appropriate, modifications to the curriculum may be implemented.